 Section 5.
 RCSA section 26-112-46 deals with special management areas.
-This proposal makes conforming changes and adaptations to reflect the elimination of a closed season for trout; elimination of closed seasons at all rivers and streams and the close seasons at all lakes and ponds; establishment of a catch-and-release season for trout during the former closed period, and revisions to the trout and kokanee creel limits by concurrent proposals.
-Additionally, Long Pond and Wononskopomuc Lake are added to the list of Trout Management Lakes and special regulations for Brown Trout are established at East Twin Lake and Wononskopomuc Lake
+This proposal makes conforming changes and adaptations to reflect the elimination of a closed season for trout; elimination of the closed seasons at all rivers and streams and the close seasons at all lakes and ponds; rephrasing the term "closed season" in reference to closures of areas to all fishing as a period of time during when an area is closed to all fishing; the establishment of a catch-and-release season for trout during the former closed period, and revisions to the trout and kokanee creel limits by concurrent proposals.
+Additionally, Long Pond is added to the list of Trout Management Lakes and special regulations for Brown Trout are established at East Twin Lake.

-To conform with the provisions of Public Act 21-12 prohibiting closed seasons for trout, concurrent proposals amending sections 26-112-44 and 26-112-45 eliminate the closed season for trout, and as they were no longer necessary, the statewide closed season for rivers and streams and all closed seasons at lakes and ponds.
-Additionally, a catch-and-release season for trout is being established during the former closed period.
+To implement the provisions of Public Act 21-12 prohibiting closed seasons for trout, Concurrent proposals amending sections 26-112-44 and 26-112-45 eliminate the closed season for trout, the statewide closed season for rivers and streams, and all closed seasons at lakes and ponds.
+Additionally, a catch-and-release season for trout is established during the former closed period.
 The creel limit for trout and Kokanee Salmon were also revised.
 This proposal makes conforming changes and adaptations reflecting these amendments.
-As legislative intent was to maintain DEEP's ability to protect trout health and well-being, the thermal refuge fishing restrictions areas in portions of Trout Management Areas, Trophy Trout Streams, the Housatonic River, and the lower Salmon River are retained as these areas are intended to protect trout and other fish from undue stress.
-Long Pond and Wononskopomuc Lake are added to the list of Trout Management Lakes, special regulations for Brown Trout are established at East Twin Lake and Wononskopomuc Lake, and the waterbodies formerly designated as "Streams open to fishing throughout the year" are added as a type of special management area to this section and redesignated as "Tidal waters and tributaries".
+This proposal does retain thermal refuge closure areas in portions of Trout Management Areas, Trophy Trout Streams, the Housatonic River, and the lower Salmon River as these areas are intended to protect trout and other fish from undue stress.
+Additionally Long Pond is added to the list of Trout Management

+Lakes, special regulations for Brown Trout are established at East Twin Lake and the waterbodies formerly designated as "Streams open to fishing throughout the year" are added as a type of special management area to this section and redesignated as "Tidal waters and tributaries".
 This proposal amends subsections (a), (b), (c), (d), (g), (i), (j) and (k), and adds a new subsection (m):

 Subsection (a) pertains to Boundary waters.
 DEEP has recently begun managing for Kokanee Salmon by stocking salmon fry into Beach Pond.
 The updated creel limit for Kokanee Salmon is added to the regulations for Beach Pond in this subsection to explicitly inform anglers of the new creel limits for Kokanee Salmon.
-Conforming edits are made to the regulations for many boundary waters to reflect the elimination of the statewide closed seasons.
-The closed seasons at Beach Pond, Colebrook River Lake and Indian Pond are eliminated.
+Conforming edits are made to the regulations for many boundary waters to reflect the elimination of the statewide closed seasons for trout and replacing the term "closed season" as a period of time an area is closed to all fishing.
+The closed seasons at Beach Pond and Colebrook River Lake are eliminated.